Lucky Spencer and Elizabeth Webber: Lucky's return, 2000–03

 Lucky and Elizabeth (Young and Herbst, pictured) in December 2001.

 In February 2000, Faison reveals to Luke that Lucky is alive, and Luke and Laura leave to track Lucky down.
 Helena lets Lucky (now Jacob Young) go and it is soon apparent Lucky has been brainwashed.
 He pushes away his parents and Elizabeth.
 Dr. Kevin Collins (Jon Lindstrom) is able to break through the lower levels of programming, but Helena uses the Ice Princess diamond to hypnotize Lucky on a deeper level, making Lucky act violently and erratically.
 In an effort to fight Helena's control, Lucky proposes to Elizabeth.
 Although shocked, she accepts.
 Helena gives Lucky a diamond to give Elizabeth that triggers his brainwashing.
 Lucky is arrested for attacking Stefan Cassadine (Stephen Nichols), and escapes jail on Helena's orders.
 Elizabeth finds him and convinces him to get help.

 Nikolas (then Stephen Martines, credited as Coltin Scott) pretends to go back to the Cassadine family in order to learn Helena's plan.
 When Helena makes Lucky inject Luke with drugs, he realizes he cannot control his actions and ends his engagement.
 Elizabeth kidnaps Lucky to keep him safe, and they make up.
 Nikolas tries to trick Helena into showing him the trigger for Lucky’s programming, but she brainwashes Lucky alone and removes his memories of loving Elizabeth.
 Elizabeth steals the Ice Princess, and although Lucky gets better at fighting Helena's control, he is still unable to love Elizabeth.
 Nikolas and Elizabeth fake her death in order to make Helena believe Nikolas is loyal.
 Lucky has visions of Elizabeth, and their love helps him break Helena's control.
 When Helena takes several hostages in her lab, she is unable to make Lucky do her bidding and her plan is thwarted.
 Lucky and Liz reunite, and despite Lucky not being able to recover his love for Elizabeth, he proposes and they plan a New Year's Eve wedding.
 When Gia Campbell (Marisa Ramirez) tells Liz the truth, the wedding is called off.
 The couple tries to start over but struggles.
 Liz’s sister Sarah (now Sarah Laine) returns and has romantic tension with Lucky.
 Elizabeth finds out Lucky and Sarah kissed and breaks up with him.
-She later finds them sleeping together, solidifying the break up.
+She later finds them having sex, solidifying the break up.
 Sarah soon becomes jealous of Lucky's attention to Elizabeth and leaves town, and Elizabeth and Lucky stay good friends.
 TVSource Magazine commented on the change of Lucky's character during Young's tenure: "The brainwashing eventually wore off, but the character never really gelled with the brave, strong, compassionate and loyal son of Luke Spencer that Jackson had created."